confluentinc/ksql/docs/examples.md

      ON pv.userid = u.userid;
 ```
 Note that by default all the Kafka topic will be read from the current offset, however, in
-Stream-Table join, the table topic will be read from the begining.
+Stream-Table join, the table topic will be read from the beginning.

 ### Window Aggregation